eksctl-io/eksctl/docs/proposal-007-instance-selector.md

 Users would expect `eksctl create cluster --<options...> --dry-run > config.yaml` followed by `eksctl create cluster -f config.yaml` to be equivalent to running the first command without `--dry-run`. eksctl would therefore disallow passing options that cannot be represented in the config file when `--dry-run` is passed.

 ## Design
 Two new options `--instance-selector-vcpus` and `--instance-selector-memory` will be added to `eksctl create cluster` and `eksctl create nodegroup`.
-These options will also be supported in the ClusterConfig file for both managed and unmanaged nodegroups with the following schema:
+These options will also be supported in the ClusterConfig file for both managed and self-managed nodegroups with the following schema:

 ```yaml
 instanceSelector: